 The picture below shows an approximate guide to a master set used by gemologists to grade color in diamonds.
 Each diamond to be graded is compared to the master set to determine where it should fall on the diamond color scale.
 The colors you see below are slightly exaggerated, since viewing diamonds face down makes their body color more pronounced.
+Round brilliants are graded table-down up to Z on the color grading scale, but face-up observation increases in importance when we are grading fancy shapes.
 The face down orientation makes the detection of body color easier because brightness and fire are minimized when the diamond is face down:

 While changes in diamond color are very subtle, pricing changes are not.
 The price difference between each color grade (all else being equal) ranges from about 8% to more than 25% in the higher colors.
 For the perfectionist, D through F color diamonds are a great choice.
 For a more value driven decision, consider an I through K color.
 It's extremely important to keep in mind that diamonds of all colors show fire and brilliance.
 Consider all other elements like the full budget for the ring and your preferred metal.